Yanbo-Zhu/ComputerNetwork/60_NetworkProtocolAndArchitectures/60_04_Network_Layer/60_04_02_IP_Internet_Protocol.md

 # 5 DHCP: How does host get IP address?

-Dynamic Host Configuration Protocol: dynamically get address from as server
+Dynamic Host Configuration Protocol:  host dynamically  obtains IP address from network server when it "joins" network

 DHCP 的意义是获取 ip address of xx from network server